eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 There is a new stable version launched every few months, in which the new features created since the previous version are implemented, completely ready, having been validated and tested.

+##Requirements

+Some project requirements at the funtional level are:

+1. Change the color of the menus;
+2. Change the size of the font;
+3. Change the color of the font;
+4. Change the syntax coloring in great detail;

 ##Use Cases

 //TODO